 - Students and Postdoctoral Fellows with a desire to learn more in developmental or reproductive toxicology, and diseases of developmental origin, and who want a career in government, academia, or industry in the field of birth defects research.

-The meeting will be held at the Grand Hyatt San Antonio, located on the famous San Antonio River Walk and approximately 10 miles from the San Antonio International Airport (SAT).
+The meeting will be held at the Grand Hyatt Denver, located near 16th Street Mall, with a prime setting just moments from the most popular attractions in the city and approximately 23 miles from the Denver International Airport (DEN).

 Emeritus members are encouraged to attend the meeting and the Education Courses.
 Reduced registration rates have been established for Emeritus members of the Teratology Society to participate in the Annual Meeting.
 To qualify for this rate, you must be an approved Emeritus member of the Teratology Society.

-We applaud the 2016 Program and Education Committees for preparing an outstanding meeting.
-The 2016 program represents the great strengths of our multidisciplinary Society and presents something for everyone.
-The Teratology Society invites you to join us in San Antonio for an exciting and rewarding scientific meeting.
+We applaud the 2017 Program and Education Committees for preparing an outstanding meeting.
+The 2017 program represents the great strengths of our multidisciplinary Society and presents something for everyone.
+The Teratology Society invites you to join us in Denver for an exciting and rewarding scientific meeting.